mvayngrib/node-browserify/readme.markdown

   --standalone -s  Generate a UMD bundle for the supplied export name.
                    This bundle works with other module systems and sets the name given as a window global if no module system is found.

+     --browser -b  Specify the browser field name.
+Defaults to "browser".

        --debug -d  Enable source maps that allow you to debug your files separately.